10 Tips For How to Increase Energy Levels Naturally

 - B vitamins like Vitamin B12

 Whole foods are just foods that have minimal processing and are as close as possible to the foods you can find in nature.
-Most will contain complex carbohydrates that are absorbed by your body slowly, so you enjoy a steady release of energy.
-Some examples of foods to include in your diet:
+Most will contain complex carbohydrates that are absorbed by your body slowly, so you enjoy a steady release and long lasting energy.
+Some examples of foods with complex carbs to include in your diet:

 - Whole grains